aptivator/fretology-engine/README.md

 list its first open string as the one at the bottom of the fretboard.

 At this time `fretology-engine` does **not** perform any type of error checking.
-Providing incorrect `tuning` (e.g., `['H', 'A', 'G', 'C']`) will generate an erroneous dataset, but will not throw any errors.
+For instance, providing incorrect `tuning` (e.g., `['H', 'A', 'G', 'C']`) will generate an erroneous dataset, but will not throw any errors.
 Specifying non-lettered tuning (e.g., `[66, 'A', 'D']`) will trigger an error, because applicable string functions are not available on numeric types.

 ## Future Features